Raw vs. Cooked

 Digestibility Research of Raw and Cooked vs Kibble (Extruded)

-Recent studies support that animals better digest whole food diets than kibble, however the same studies have failed to show any difference in digestibility between the raw ingredients, and the same ingredients when they are cooked.
+Recent studies support that animals better digest whole food diets than kibble, however, the same studies have failed to show any difference in digestibility between the raw ingredients, and the same ingredients when they are cooked.
 Scientists found that raw and cooked diets both have significantly higher digestibility for proteins than kibble (extruded diets).
-Another study on domestic cats also found significantly higher digestibility of raw diets, compared to kibble (extruded diets), and in the same study there was no significant difference in digestibility between feeding of the raw ingredients before and after it was cooked.
+Another study on domestic cats also found a significantly higher digestibility of raw diets, compared to kibble (extruded diets), and in the same study there was no significant difference in digestibility between the feeding of the raw ingredients before and after it was cooked.

-Possible health risks that have been associated with raw diets include concerns to animals, and the public health:
+Possible health risks that have been associated with raw diets include concerns to animals, and public health:

 - Complete and Balanced: A number of studies have revealed important concerns about nutritional imbalances when raw are not formulated properly.
-A notable one in 2001 showed improper Ca/Phos ratios, and deficiencies in various important vitamins, including vitamin E. JustFoodForDogs diets are complete and balanced and have undergone feeding trials.
+A notable one in 2001 showed improper Ca/Phos ratios, and deficiencies in various important dog vitamins, including vitamin E. JustFoodForDogs diets are complete and balanced and have undergone feeding trials.

 - Contamination with pathogens.
 Raw meat can be contaminated with a variety of pathogens that can harm both animals and humans.
 Most meats used in commercial raw diets may not be handled properly (ie: not USDA certified), thus they may acquire bacterial contamination from the hide, feathers, slaughter, evisceration, or processing and packing.
 Salmonella spp and E. coli are of particular concern.
-For this reason the AVMA and the FDA have come out against the use of raw ingredients for commercial pet food, and JustFoodForDogs only uses lightly cooked ingredients in their recipes.
+For this reason, the AVMA and the FDA have come out against the use of raw ingredients for commercial pet food, and JustFoodForDogs only uses lightly cooked ingredients in their homemade dog food recipes.

 - Possible GI injury.
 According to some nutritionists, raw diets can contain bones that have been implicated in hazards to the pets that eat them, including tooth fractures, injury, and perforation of the esophagus, stomach, small intestine, or colon.
 [7-10]